jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-member of the Coalition for Content Provenance and Authenticity (C2PA) to our partnership with TruePic to create Project Providence, we show how were working together in new ways to bolster our customers digital defense capabilities, reduce their cyber risks, and further collaborative projects, such as documenting evidence of cultural heritage site destruction in Ukraine.
-As part of our commitment to defending democracy, Microsofts non\-partisan election protection efforts extend globally through work with organizations like the International Foundation for Election Systems, to help weave
+member of the Coalition for Content Provenance and Authenticity (C2PA) to our partnership with TruePic to create Project Providence, we show how we’re working together in new ways to bolster our customers’ digital defense capabilities, reduce their cyber risks, and further collaborative projects, such as documenting evidence of cultural heritage site destruction in Ukraine.
+As part of our commitment to defending democracy, Microsoft’s non\-partisan election protection efforts extend globally through work with organizations like the International Foundation for Election Systems, to help weave